The $\omega$-Condition Number: Applications to Optimal Preconditioning and Low Rank Generalized Jacobian Updating: Conclusion

-The results we presented here can be extended beyond $A$ positive definite by replacing eigenvalues with singular values in the definition of $\omega(A)$.
+Finally we note that the results we presented here can be extended beyond $A$ positive definite by replacing eigenvalues with singular values in the definition of $\omega(A)$.

-\paragraph{Acknowledgements} The authors would like to thank Haesol Im and Walaa M. Moursi for many useful and helpful conversations.
+\paragraph{Acknowledgements} The authors would first like to thank Haesol Im and Walaa M. Moursi for many useful and helpful conversations.
+We would also like to thank two referees for many helpful comments that helped improve this paper.

-\paragraph{Funding} The author D. Torregrosa-Bel\'en was partially supported by the Ministry of Science, Innovation and Universities of Spain and the European Regional Development Fund (ERDF) of the European Commission, Grant PGC2018-097960-B-C22, the Generalitat Valenciana (AICO/2021/165) and by MINECO and European Social Fund (PRE2019-090751) under the program ``Ayudas para contratos predoctorales para la formaci\'{o}n de doctores'' 2019. \\All the authors were partially supported by the National Research Council of Canada.
+\paragraph{Funding} The author D. Torregrosa-Bel\'en was partially supported by Centro de Modelamiento Matemático (CMM) BASAL fund FB210005 for center of excellence from ANID-Chile and by Grants PGC2018-097960-B-C22 and PID2022-136399NB-C21 funded by ERDF/EU and by MICIU/AEI/ 10.13039/501100011033.
+Also by Grant PRE2019-090751 funded by ``ESF Investing in your future' and by MICIU/AEI/10.13039/501100011033. \\All the authors were partially supported by the National Research Council of Canada.

+\paragraph{Data Availability} The \textsc{Matlab} source code and data of all the experiments in this manuscript are available at \href{https://github.com/DavidTBelen/omega-condition-number.git}{https://github.com/DavidTBelen/omega-condition-number}.